Foreign Influence in University Research

-Policy 6110 – Research Conflict of Interest and Financial Disclosure
+- Policy 6110 – Research Conflict of Interest and Financial Disclosure

-Policy 6150 – U.S. Export/Trade Controls Compliance
+- Policy 6150 – U.S. Export/Trade Controls Compliance

-Policy 9510 – Travel
+- Policy 9510 – Travel

-Restricted Party Screening – screen foreign institutions, organizations, or individual names for inclusion in embargoed or debarment lists as maintained by U.S. and foreign governments.
+Screen foreign institutions, organizations, or individual names for inclusion in embargoed or debarment lists as maintained by U.S. and foreign governments.

 When traveling abroad, Wright State can provide you with a laptop and cell phone that have the software you need without the risk of losing confidential or proprietary data.

 General information covering all aspects of IT security across the WSU campus.